Learn how to create custom exam forms and quickly record patient information in the Charts section.

 Shareville is a helpful portal where referring veterinarians can get automatic email notifications and review patient documents on demand as they are completed.
 Please note, Shareville must be enabled at your clinic by contacting us at firstname.lastname@example.org.
 Once enabled, Shareville automatically notifies the referring veterinarian on file via email whenever one of their patients has Checked-In or Checked-Out of Instinct.

-Admin Users can set up Chart templates to be available in Shareville by Default once completed, simply by checking the box as shown below:
+Admin Users can set up Chart templates to be available in Shareville by Default once completed, simply by using the drop down box shown below:

-You can also click the ‘rVet Sharing’ button in the main Charts screen to manually resend the initial ‘Check In’ email if a referring veterinarian was not selected at the time of Check-In.
+You can also click the Shareville button at the bottom of the main Charts screen to manually resend the initial ‘Check In’ email if a referring veterinarian was not selected at the time of Check-In.

-Use the Filters to view specific documents by type or search by the document/file name.
+Use the Search Bar or the Filters to find and view specific documents.
 Voided documents will be hidden by default, but this filter can be cleared if desired.
 Previous documents are also organized by visit date and can always be viewed by clicking ‘Go To Visit’ on the charts screen.

 📂 Using Charting Documents